 Infusion-related reactions, including anaphylaxis, have occurred with ADCETRIS.
 Monitor patients during infusion.
 If anaphylaxis occurs, immediately and permanently discontinue administration of ADCETRIS and administer appropriate medical therapy.
 If an infusion-related reaction occurs, the infusion should be interrupted and appropriate medical management instituted.
 Patients who have experienced a prior infusion-related reaction should be premedicated for subsequent infusions.
-Premedication may include acetaminophen, an antihistamine and a corticosteroid.
+Premedication may include acetaminophen, an antihistamine, and a corticosteroid.

 Tumor Lysis Syndrome

-Tumor lysis syndrome may occur.
 Patients with rapidly proliferating tumor and high tumor burden may be at increased risk of tumor lysis syndrome.
 Monitor closely and take appropriate measures.

 Progressive Multifocal Leukoencephalopathy

 JC virus infection resulting in PML and death has been reported in ADCETRIS-treated patients.
+First onset of symptoms occurred at various times from initiation of ADCETRIS therapy, with some cases occurring within 3 months of initial exposure.
 In addition to ADCETRIS therapy, other possible contributory factors include prior therapies and underlying disease that may cause immunosuppression.
+Consider the diagnosis of PML in any patient presenting with new-onset signs and symptoms of central nervous system abnormalities.
+Hold ADCETRIS dosing for any suspected case of PML and discontinue ADCETRIS dosing if a diagnosis of PML is confirmed.

+Based on the mechanism of action and findings in animals, ADCETRIS can cause fetal harm when administered to a pregnant woman.
 There are no adequate and well-controlled studies of ADCETRIS in pregnant women.
-However, based on its mechanism of action and findings in animals, ADCETRIS can cause fetal harm when administered to a pregnant woman.
-Brentuximab vedotin caused embryo-fetal toxicities, including significantly decreased embryo viability and fetal malformations, in animals at maternal exposures that were similar to human exposures at the recommended doses for patients with HL and sALCL.
-If this drug is used during pregnancy, or if the patient becomes pregnant while receiving the drug, the patient should be apprised of the potential hazard to the fetus [see Use In Specific Populations].
+Brentuximab vedotin caused embryo-fetal toxicities, including significantly decreased embryo viability and fetal malformations, in animals at maternal exposures that were similar to the clinical dose of 1.8 mg/kg every three weeks.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Carcinogenicity studies with brentuximab vedotin or the small molecule (MMAE) have not been conducted.

 MMAE was genotoxic in the rat bone marrow micronucleus study through an aneugenic mechanism.
 This effect is consistent with the pharmacological effect of MMAE as a microtubule disrupting agent.
-MMAE was not mutagenic in the bacterial reverse mutation assay (Ames test) or the L5178Y mouse lymphoma forward mutation assay
+MMAE was not mutagenic in the bacterial reverse mutation assay (Ames test) or the L5178Y mouse lymphoma forward mutation assay.

 Fertility studies with brentuximab vedotin or MMAE have not been conducted.
 However, results of repeat-dose toxicity studies in rats indicate the potential for brentuximab vedotin to impair male reproductive function and fertility.
-In a 4-week repeat-dose toxicity study in rats with weekly dosing at 0.5, 5 or 10 mg/kg brentuximab vedotin, seminiferous tubule degeneration, Sertoli cell vacuolation, reduced spermatogenesis and aspermia were observed.
+In a 4-week repeat-dose toxicity study in rats with weekly dosing at 0.5, 5, or 10 mg/kg brentuximab vedotin, seminiferous tubule degeneration, Sertoli cell vacuolation, reduced spermatogenesis, and aspermia were observed.
 Effects in animals were seen mainly at 5 and 10 mg/kg of brentuximab vedotin.
 These doses are approximately 3 and 6-fold the human recommended dose of 1.8 mg/kg, respectively, based on body weight.

 Use In Specific Populations

 In an embryo-fetal developmental study, pregnant rats received 2 intravenous doses of 0.3, 1, 3, or 10 mg/kg brentuximab vedotin during the period of organogenesis (once each on Pregnancy Days 6 and 13).
 Drug-induced embryo-fetal toxicities were seen mainly in animals treated with 3 and 10 mg/kg of the drug and included increased early resorption ( ≥ 99%), post-implantation loss ( ≥ 99%), decreased numbers of live fetuses, and external malformations (i.e., umbilical hernias and malrotated hindlimbs).
-Systemic exposure in animals at the brentuximab vedotin dose of 3 mg/kg is approximately the same exposure in patients with HL or sALCL who received the recommended dose of 1.8 mg/kg every three weeks.
+Systemic exposure in animals at the brentuximab vedotin dose of 3 mg/kg is approximately the same exposure in patients with classical HL or sALCL who received the recommended dose of 1.8 mg/kg every three weeks.

 Clinical trials of ADCETRIS did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger patients.
-Safety and efficacy have not been established.

-Last reviewed on RxList: 1/24/2012
+Last reviewed on RxList: 4/1/2016

 Additional Adcetris Information